adj985/JavaFX-DentAssist/README.md

 The database is created with MySQL Workbench, MySQL version is 5.7.3.3 .
 DDL is provided in this repository (dentassist.sql).

 Program was made with NetBeans 8.2 IDE, JDK 8.
 Mapping and DB connection is provided by Hibernate, so to run this app, you have to provide a username and password in hibernate.cfg, in order to establish a connection with the database.
-With NetBeans, after cloning the project, that should do it.
+With NetBeans, after cloning the project, you should have no problems starting it.

 For running in IntelliJ Idea, after cloning the project, you should add a library for hibernate 4.3 and MySQL connector.
 Go to File/Project Structure.
 From the side menu choose Libraries, click on + sign to add a new project library, and select From Maven.
 In the search bar paste